 Our long-term business strategy seeks sustained organic growth through, among other things, expanding our served markets and enhancing our market access.
 We have developed a strong productivity culture that has allowed us to reinvest in organic growth.
+We believe:

-We believe that our employees' knowledge of our customers and their applications and our technology are key factors that make this strategy work.
-We also believe that it is important to align the compensation of our leadership with this strategy and therefore we choose the measures in our short- and long-term incentive plans, among other things, to focus the management team's efforts in the areas that are critical to the success of this strategy.
+- Our employees' knowledge of our customers and their applications and our technology are key factors that make our long-term business strategy work. - It is important to align the compensation of our leadership with our long-term business strategy. - Our short- and long-term incentive plans, among other things, should focus the management team's efforts in the areas that are critical to the success of our long-term business strategy.

 The quality of our leadership has a direct impact on our performance and, with the oversight of the Compensation Committee, we offer compensation plans, programs and policies intended to attract and retain executive talent and "pay for performance," including the creation of shareowner value.
-Our compensation programs include base salary, annual incentive compensation, long-term incentives, defined benefit and defined contribution retirement plans and a very limited perquisite package.